 These entities generally owe a duty of care to customers and other invited visitors, which means they must remove or repair any hazards before they cause harm.
 Our team’s goal is to prove that the negligent party should have known about the hazard or knew but failed to address it in a reasonable amount of time.

-Once we know who to file your case against, we will communicate with them and their representatives, so you don’t have to.
+Once we know who to file your case against, a Baltimore premises liability lawyer from our law firm will communicate with them and their representatives, so you don’t have to.

 How Much You Qualify to Recover in Damages